petemak/scan-img/README.md

 ## Configuration

-Requires a config.edn.
-Commands can eb executed on the uploaded file whose canonical path is specifeed by the placeholder
+Requires a config.edn with commands to execute.
+Otherwise commands can be defined in a file in EDN format and uploaded.
+The place-holder {{canonical-path}} is is replaced by the path where the file is stored.
+That allows to perform actions on an uploaded file.
+E.g. import it into Docker.

 ```clojure
 {:name "xyz"